Distributed Supervisory Control of Discrete-Event Systems with Communication Delay: Distributed Control with Communication Delay

+For this, we employ the standard algorithm that checks controllability\cite{Wonham:2011a}; the algorithm has complexity $O(mn)$ where $m$ and $n$ represent the state numbers of ${\bf CH}(2,r,1)$ and ${\bf NSUP}$, respectively.\footnote{For the case described in Section~\ref{sec:3.2} of transmitting multiple events by separate channels, we use the same method to check if each event $r$ is blocked.
+Specifically, we check if $P_r^{-1}L({\bf CH}(i,r,j))$ is $\bf NSUP$-controllable with respect to $r$, where $\bf NSUP$ denotes the behavior of the system excluding ${\bf CH}(i,r,j)$.}

-Suppose $r$ is uncontrollable.
-If $\bf TTEST$ is empty, then So $r$ will not be blocked by $\bf CHNL$.
-In this case, $\bf SUP$ is said to be `unbounded' delay-robust with respect to $r$, similar to when $r$ is controllable.
-If $\bf TTEST$ is nonempty, there exists $s \in L({\bf CHNL})$ such that $sr \in L({\bf NSUP})$, but $sr \notin L({\bf SUP'})$.
-By Proposition~\ref{pro3}, although we have proved that the occurrence of $r$ will not cause a fault which violates the specification, $r$ is blocked by the channel.
-This could violate a modeling assumption since $r$ is an uncontrollable event and should never be prohibited or delayed by an external agent.
-However, if the occurrence of $r'$ is executed by ${\bf LOC_1}$ before the next occurrence of $r$, the controllers will achieve global optimal nonblocking supervision.
+To summarize, for an uncontrollable event $r$, if $\bf SUP$ is delay-robust (by Theorem~\ref{thm1}) and $r$ will not be blocked by ${\bf CH}(2,r,1)$ (by controllability checking algorithm), then $\bf SUP$ is said to be `unbounded' delay-robust with respect to $r$.
+Otherwise, there exists $s \in L({\bf SUP}')$ such that $sr \in L({\bf NSUP})$, but $sr \notin L({\bf SUP}')$.
+Thus $r$ is blocked by the channel, which could violate the modeling assumption that an uncontrollable event should never be prohibited or delayed by an external agent.
+However, if the occurrence of $r'$ is executed by ${\bf LOC}_1$ before the next occurrence of $r$, the controllers may still achieve global optimal nonblocking supervision.
 In this case, we say that $\bf SUP$ is `bounded' delay-robust with respect to $r$.\footnote{One way to determine a delay bound in terms of number of event occurrences is to find the shortest path between two consecutive occurrences of event $r$ in $\bf SUP$.
 A more detailed study of this issue is left for future research.}

-We illustrate these results by an example adapted from \cite{Wonham:2011a}.
+We illustrate the foregoing results by an example adapted from \cite{Wonham:2011a}.